Ghatam

-The ghatam is one of the most ancient percussion instruments in Pakistan and India.
+The ghatam is one of the most ancient percussion instruments in India and Pakistan.
 It is a clay pot with a narrow mouth.
 From the mouth, it slants outwards to form a ridge.
 Made mainly of clay baked with brass or copper filings with a small amount of iron filings, the pitch of the ghatam varies according to its size.
 The pitch can be slightly altered by the application of plasticine clay or water.

 Although the ghatam is the same shape as an ordinary Indian domestic clay pot, it is made specifically to be played as an instrument.
 The tone of the pot must be good and the walls should be of even thickness to produce an even tone and nice sound.

 Ghatams are mostly manufactured in Manamadurai, a place near Madurai in Tamil Nadu.
 Though this instrument is manufactured in other places like Chennai and Bangalore, too, Manamadurai ghatams have special tonal quality.
 It is believed that the mud is of special quality.
 The Manamadurai ghaṭam is a heavy, thick pot with tiny shards of brass mixed into the clay.
 This type of ghaṭam is harder to play but produces a sharp metallic ringing sound which is favored by some players.